tetigi/gnome-chompski/README.md

 - Provide the context that the user is replying to, to better contextualise the teach-reply
 - Add intro message with best-practices
 - Prepend teacher / reply with markers.
+- Experiment with adding games, such as Q&A, translation attempts etc.
 - Add tests for token stuff
 - Ability to provide cloud-hosting for non-technical users